tuananhvip/ml-from-scratch/convolutional_neural_network/README.md

+# Convolutional Neural Network from scratch

-How to run CNN?
+### How to run CNN?

-python main_cnn.py
+`python main_cnn.py `
+options:
+  --keras: use keras instead.
+  --test: run the test cases for my CNN.